AquilaSpace/nexus_sky/README.md

 # Nexus Sky Engine

-The nexus sky engine includes mathematical routines for determining when satellites will interfere with astronomy observations, and contains functionality to mitigate and minimize this inferference.
+The nexus sky engine includes mathematical routines for proactively identifying satellite for observatories, and allows for mitigating and minimizing this inferference.

 Most logic is found in files within src/controllers.
 Feel free to browse through them if you're curious how the sky engine functions internally.